YesDrX/nimdebugger/vscode-nim-debug/README.md

 - Type `p myVar` instead of `p myVar_1`
 - All commands work with demangled names

+## Troubleshooting

+### "nimble: command not found" Error

+If you see this error, it means VSCode can't find `nimble` in its PATH.
+This commonly happens when VSCode is launched from a GUI (especially on Linux) instead of from a terminal.
+If you just added nimble to your PATH, try:

+1. Close ALL VSCode windows
+2. Reopen VSCode
+3. The extension will re-check for nimble with the updated environment

 ## Building from Source

 ```bash